Nackloose/Perturbarium/inkspill/README.md

 Current structure:

-- `notes/` — raw thoughts, outlines, observations
+- `notes/` — raw thoughts, outlines, observations and experimental fragments
-- `assembly-tracer.md` — full technical writeup: Assembly Tracer, a real-time application performance analysis system with micro-pool architecture and Bungee Wrapping trampoline features
-- `assembly-tracer.spec.md` — detailed technical specification for Assembly Tracer implementation
-- `blake3-genetics.md` — exploration of Blake3 hash function genetic algorithms
-- `fft_compression_concept.md` — FFT-based compression concept exploration
-- `react-mono.md` — React monorepo architecture rulebook and best practices for cross-platform native React deployables

 _Naming and structure may be inconsistent — and that's fine.
 Some files are full documents, others are fragments or living drafts.
 Folders are for ongoing categories; files at the top level are often larger experiments or reference works in progress._